evanmascitti/phd-thesis-proposal/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.
+This is my PhD proposal, finally being compiled.
+I am using R Studio, Git, and GitHub to make the process transparent and easier.
+It will be simple to compile the various documents together, auto-format citations, etc.